Production function estimation using subjective expectations data: Introduction

-The drawbacks of these dynamic panel data methods have contributed to the popularity of an alternative suite of ‘proxy variable’ production function estimators that use a non-parametric function of various observables to control for unobserved productivity.
-The pioneers of this method were \citet{olley_dynamics_1996} (OP), who control for productivity using a flexible function of investment and capital that represents the inverse of firms’ optimal investment policy.
-The reasoning behind their approach is that if firms' investment policy function can be written as an invertible function of pre-determined capital and the persistent component of unobserved productivity, then the latter can be proxied with a flexible function of capital and investment. \citet{levinsohn_estimating_2003} (LP) instead propose using the inverse of firms’ material input demand as a proxy for productivity to address selection concerns implicit in the OP approach due to potentially high prevalence of zero investment among firms.
+The drawbacks of these dynamic panel data methods have contributed to the popularity of an alternative suite of ‘proxy variable’ estimators that use a non-parametric function of various observables to control for unobserved productivity.
+The pioneers of this method were \citet{olley_dynamics_1996} (OP), who control for productivity using a flexible function of investment and capital that represents the inverse of a firm's investment policy.
+The reasoning behind their approach is that if firms' investment policy function can be written as an invertible function of pre-determined capital and the persistent component of unobserved productivity, then the latter can be proxied with a flexible function of capital and investment. \citet{levinsohn_estimating_2003} (LP) instead propose using the inverse of firms’ material input demand as a proxy for productivity to address the concern that there are often many observations of zero investment, which is an issue for the OP approach.